 You’ve made it through the search and landed your first job, congratulations!
 We’d love to hear your story—share it on I Got a Job.

 What to expect on your first day will vary from company to company.
-For many entry-level employees, the first day will involve an employee orientation and training sessions.
+For many entry-level employees, the first day will involve some kind of employee orientation and training sessions.
 At this stage, you should have a line of communication open with your new employer and should ask any questions you have about the job.

-¹ Indeed job seeker study conducted by Decipher/FocusVision (Base: employed adults, N=2,678)
+¹ Indeed job seeker study conducted by Decipher/FocusVision (Base: employed adults, N=1,000)

 ⁶ Indeed job seeker study conducted by Decipher/FocusVision (Base: employed adults self-identifying as being recognized for top performer attributes, N=1,805)